-As practitioners of an autonomous profession, clinical laboratory professionals have the responsibility to contribute from their sphere of professional competence to the general wellbeing of the community.
+As practitioners of an autonomous profession, medical laboratory professionals have the responsibility to contribute from their sphere of professional competence to the general wellbeing of society.
+Medical laboratory professionals serve as patient advocates.
+They apply their expertise to improve patient health care outcomes by eliminating barriers to access to laboratory services and promoting equitable distribution of health care resources.

-Clinical laboratory professionals comply with relevant laws and regulations pertaining to the practice of clinical laboratory science and actively seek, within the dictates of their consciences, to change those which do not meet the high standards of care and practice to which the profession is committed.
+Medical laboratory professionals comply with relevant laws and regulations pertaining to the practice of clinical laboratory science and actively seek to change those laws and regulations that do not meet the high standards of care and practice.